 - 1. Written communication

 - 2. Speaking and listening

 - 3. Quantitative reasoning

 - 4. Scientific ways of knowing

 - 5. Humanistic and artistic ways of knowing

 - 6. Social and behavioral ways of knowing

-Terminal Program Objectives - Specific to Medical Imaging
+Terminal Program Objectives

 Upon completion of the program, the graduate will be clinically competent, demonstrate professionalism, display problem solving and critical thinking skills, and be able to effectively communicate.